strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 A person's current relationship status in terms of a couple relationship or, for those not in a couple relationship, the existence of a current or previous registered marriage, as represented by a code.

 :Domain:
   :1: Never married
   :2: Widowed
   :3: Divorced
   :4: Separated
   :5: Married (registered and do facto)
   :9: Not stated/inadequately described

+:Notes:
+  Refers to the current marital status of a person.

+  CODE 2: Widowed

+    This code usually refers to registered marriages but when self-reported may also refer to de facto marriages.

+  CODE 4: Separated

+    This code refers to registered marriages but when self-reported may also refer to de facto marriages.

+  CODE 5: Married (registered and de facto)

+    Includes people who have been divorced or widowed but have since re-married, and should be generally accepted as applicable to all de facto couples, including of the same sex.

+  CODE 6: Not stated/inadequately described

+    This code is not for use on primary collection forms.
+It is primarily for use in administrative collections when transferring data from data sets where the item has not been collected.

 Measure Date
 ^^^^^^^^^^^^

 Measure date

 For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

 Measure Name
 ^^^^^^^^^^^^

 The name of the measure

 Medication
 ^^^^^^^^^^

 Was this the current four items plus 'Not on medication' with Yes/No/Missing for each item or an ATC Level 3 code?